||Summary of Significant Accounting policies|

 Management has further decided to reserve for a portion of AirBar finished goods, depending on type of AirBar and in which location

-relation to AirBar production, we agreed to secure the value of the inventory with a bank guarantee.
-Since the sale of AirBars
+from losses in relation to AirBar production, we agreed to secure the value of the inventory with a bank guarantee.
+Since the sale

-has been lower than expected, a major part of the inventory at the partner remained unused when the due date of the bank guarantee
+of AirBars has been lower than expected, a major part of the inventory at the partner remained unused when the due date of the

 inventory consists primarily of components that will be used in the manufacturing of our sensor modules.
 We segregate inventory